 Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 They fought for fentanyl legislation, but it was killed before lawmakers even got to vote.
-Now, four grieving moms want to know why.
+Four grieving moms wanted to know why.
 They're uncovering the truth using a new AI tool designed to help everyday Californians hold lawmakers accountable.

 Search Digital Democracy Here